Vision Zero for London

 It is neither inevitable nor acceptable that anyone should be killed or seriously injured when travelling in London.
 When we leave our homes each day, we should feel safe and confident about the journey ahead.

-While work continues to make our wider transport network even safer, the Vision Zero action plan focuses on the areas where our greatest challenges lie — London's streets.
+While work continues to make our wider transport network even safer, the Vision Zero action plan and the Vision Zero action plan progress report focus on the areas where our greatest challenges lie — London's streets.

 These documents demonstrate to everyone who uses our streets the commitment of the Mayor, TfL, London boroughs, the police and other partners to taking bold action and putting the Vision Zero ambition at the heart of everything we do.

 While the Vision Zero strategy is being set by The Mayor of London, Transport for London and the Metropolitan Police, the responsibility for its success is shared by all, including those who have a role in designing, building, operating and managing our transport network as well as everyone that uses it.

 - Safe speeds: Encouraging speeds appropriate to the streets of a busy and populated city through the widespread introduction of new lower speed limits

 - Safe streets: Designing an environment that is forgiving of mistakes by transforming junctions, which see the majority of collisions, and ensuring safety is at the forefront of all design schemes

 - Safe vehicles: Reducing risk posed by the most dangerous vehicles by introducing a world-leading Bus Safety Standard across London's entire bus fleet and a new 'Direct Vision Standard' for Heavy Goods Vehicles